File Provider¶

 - Open the Disk Decipher app

-- Long-press the disk to open the context-menu and select Settings
+- Long-press the disk to open the context-menu and select Settings (on macOS, use right-click to open the context menu)

 - Enable "Mount in File Provider" as shown below